HKAGYEMA/MERA/README.md

-### 11.*Security Considerations**
+### 11.Security Considerations**
-   - **IAM Roles and Policies**: Ensure that the Lambda function has the appropriate IAM role to access S3, DynamoDB, and other AWS services.
+   - IAM Roles and Policies**: Ensure that the Lambda function has the appropriate IAM role to access S3, DynamoDB, and other AWS services.
-   - **S3 Bucket Policy**: Ensure that the S3 bucket is publicly accessible for the HTML file but secure the access to the backend API with proper authorization methods (e.g., API keys or Cognito).
+   - S3 Bucket Policy**: Ensure that the S3 bucket is publicly accessible for the HTML file but secure the access to the backend API with proper authorization methods (e.g., API keys or Cognito).

 ---

-### **Final Checklist:**
+### Final Checklist:
 - [ ] AWS account with necessary IAM permissions.
 - [ ] AWS CLI configured and working.
 - [ ] Terraform configured for infrastructure provisioning (optional but recommended).